heroiclabs/nakama-dotnet/src/NakamaSync/README.md

 ```

 You may also set your variable value prior to joining a sync match.
 But be aware that any remote clients
-that contain a conflicting value for your variable will overwrite your joining value.
+that have already written a value to your variable will overwrite your initial value.
 This is by design
 to prevent bad actors from preloading an invalid match state and dumping it onto existing clients.

 ## Variable types

 ### Shared Var
-The shared var is the most basic and permissive type of shared var.
+`SharedVar` is a writable synchronized variable with loose permissions.
 Anyone can write to or read from a shared var.
 Any conflicting writes will be rolled back for the writing client to resolve.

 ### Self Var
 On a user's